kostubhagarwal/battlebots.com_scraper/README.md

 # battlebots.com_scraper

-all the sponsors supporting the battlebots who participated in the World Championship VII.
+a list of sponsors who supported participants in the BattleBots World Championship VII.